MileHacker Logo

 • Wildlife Viewing: Pull completely off the road into designated pull-offs.

-• Headlights: Turn on headlights when driving through park tunnels, even during the day.
+• Headlights: Turn on headlights while driving through park tunnels, even during the day.

-• Patience: During peak times, patience with traffic and parking spots is valuable.
+• Patience: During peak times, patience with traffic and car parking spots is valuable.

 • Phrases that impress: Simple "howdy," "y'all," or genuine "bless your heart."